Basic Automation¶

 Get Service Information¶

-Gets information about the current service, such as its version, device unique ID, architecture, ABI, etc.
+Get information about the current service, such as version, unique device ID, ABI, etc.

 d.server_info()